finnlestrange/71xn.github.io/_pages/projects.md

 I have been working on creating a repo of advanced data structures and algorithms in Java.
 The code can be found [here](https://github.com/71xn/algorithmsDataStructures).

+I have recently started working on a small side project, creating a [Wordle](https://www.nytimes.com/games/wordle/index.html) solver.
+That will eventually be available online.
+The blog post and source code can be found [here](https://finnlestrange.tech/programming/WordleSolver/).

 ## 📚 Learning

 ### Project Euler Solutions